TAFE-tthom/programming1js-book/src/02x_exercises.md

 ## Tasks 💻

-Work on the following tasks as a way to ensure you have understoodn this chapter's topic.
+Work on the following tasks as a way to ensure you have understood this chapter's topic.

 ### 1. Hello Command Line